bensonnn7/build-redux/day3_applyMiddleware_param/note.md

     // 3. mid2 logic
   };
 }
-// step 5, add middleware param
-const store = createStore(reducer, applyMiddleware(mid1));
+// step 5, add extra layer above enhancer and return it, so it take one more param const store = createStore(reducer, applyMiddleware(mid1));
 // the enhancer will close-over the param: middleware function applyMiddleware(middleware) {